I am receiving a login screen asking for my NetID and password when I try to connect to a resource. What is this?

 When do I get a copy for free and when do I pay?

 Any request for copies of material located in the University of Illinois at Urbana-Champaign Library collection will require that you pay a fee.
 Staff at the library must retrieve, scan, and electronically deliver the copy which is labor intensive.
 The Doc Express service is offered as a convenient alternative to obtaining the material yourself onsite.
 Faculty and staff use departmental accounts and are charged $3.00 per order while students must use a credit card and pay $5.00 per order.
 If the article or document you need is not available on campus, then the library will absorb any fees for copying and delivering the needed document.

-I am not currently enrolled at the University of Illinois Urbana Champaign -- can I use any of the remote services?
+I am not currently enrolled at the University of Illinois at Urbana-Champaign -- can I use any of the remote services?

 You can access the online catalog and selected websites, but you will not be able to use many of the electronic resources.
 Interlibrary Loan and Doc Express services are also restricted to the faculty, staff, students, and sponsored visiting scholars of the University.